NAME

 Depending on nut.conf(5) setting of MODE, it would manage the bundle of driver(s), upsd(8) data server and upsmon(8) client, as well as attempt an UPS shutdown command in case of FSD handling, or for mere netclient systems it would run just the upsmon(8) client to monitor remote UPS device(s) and initiate the OS shut down on the local Windows system as applicable.

 Beside launching or stopping a set of the NUT programs in certain cases, this helper program also allows to register (or un-register) itself as a Windows service.
-To actually manage the service from command line you can execute the Windows net command, e.g.:
+To actually manage the service from command line you can execute the Windows net or sc commands, e.g.:

 net stop "Network UPS Tools"